PrestaShop/prestashop-specs/content/1.7/back-office/catalog/attributes-and-features/attributes/add-edit-attribute-value.md

 7) Texture

+**This field is displayed only if the selected attribute is of type color or texture.**
-Texture field allows to upload a texture/picture instead of a color.
-This field has a button on the right "Add file", when pressed opens a pop-up allowing to choose a file to upload.
-Only the following formats are allowed to upload in this section: .gif, .jpg, .png.
+It allows uploading a texture/picture.
+When clicking on the "Add file" button, a pop-up is opened and allows to choose a file to upload.
+Only the following formats are allowed to be uploaded: .gif, .jpg, .png.
+If a texture is uploaded and if the color is filled, the texture is used and not the color.
+When the label is hovered, a tooltip is displayed: "Upload an image file containing the color texture from your computer.
+This will override the HTML color.".
 When trying to upload an incorrect format file and trying to save, shows the following message: "Image format not recognized, allowed formats are: .gif, .jpg, .png"

 8) Current texture